Workbooks with many worksheets can be difficult to navigate. One poster has suggested having multiple levels to the worksheet tabs.

 These grouping could be included in the workbook protection so that you could choose which worksheet groupings users could view

-As I have many workbooks with lots of sheets, I'd really like to get a better overview of my work.
+As I have many workbooks with lots of sheets, using advanced features, I'd really like to get a better overview of my work.

-Grouping of Sheets with collapse/expand function in the tab list would be great.
+Besides grouping of Sheets (with collapse/expand function in the tab list),

-But the best option would be a configurable navigating pane (on the left) with the following options:
+I'd wish to have a configurable workbook navigating pane (on the left) with the following options:

-- switch between text list and preview images
+- switch between worksheet preview images and detailed text tree view

 - enable/disable listing relevant items under each sheet, like: